rockthejvm/rockthejvm-site/src/content/articles/why-are-scala-type-classes-useful.md

 }
 ```

 and in this function's implementation, you need a result that is obtained by processing the list argument - for the sake of example, let's say you "sum" all the elements of the list.
-But here's the twist: if the list is a list of integers, the "sum" should be the real sum of the elements; if the list contains strings, then the "sum" should be the <em>concatenation</em> of all the elements.
+But here's the twist: if the list is a list of integers, the "sum" should be the real sum of the elements; if the list contains strings, then the "sum" should be the _concatenation_ of all the elements.
 For all other types, we should not be able to use this method.
 And we want to do everything automatically.

 If you're in Java, you can kiss this dream goodbye.
 If you're in C++, you have to resort to template specializations.
 In Scala, we have an elegant way of dealing with it.